obuylov/adapt-sber/src/components/adapt-sber-tabs/README.md

-# adapt-tabs
+# adapt-sber-tabs

 **Tabs** is a Kineo *presentation component*.

-The component displays a vertically or horizontally stacked list of heading tabs.
+The component displays a vertically or horizontally stacked list of heading sber-tabs.
 Each heading is associated with a hidden content panel.
 Clicking a heading toggles the visibility of its content panel.
 The first content panel is visible by default.
 Content panels may contain text and/or an image.

 ## Installation

-If using the [Adapt CLI](https://github.com/adaptlearning/adapt-cli), run `adapt install adapt-tabs`.
+If using the [Adapt CLI](https://github.com/adaptlearning/adapt-cli), run `adapt install adapt-sber-tabs`.

 Alternatively, open the */src/components* folder in a new terminal window on Mac OSX or right click the folder and select 'Git Bash Here' on Windows.

-Git clone the component, making sure to delete the hidden **.git** folder from the *adapt-tabs* folder.
+Git clone the component, making sure to delete the hidden **.git** folder from the *adapt-sber-tabs* folder.

 ## Settings Overview

-The attributes listed below are used in *components.json* to configure **Tabs**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-tabs/blob/master/example.json).
+The attributes listed below are used in *components.json* to configure **Tabs**, and are properly formatted as JSON in [*example.json*](https://github.com/cgkineo/adapt-sber-tabs/blob/master/example.json).

 ## Attributes

 [**core model attributes**](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes): These are inherited by every Adapt component.
 [Read more](https://github.com/adaptlearning/adapt_framework/wiki/Core-model-attributes).

-**\_component** (string): This value must be: `tabs`.
+**\_component** (string): This value must be: `sber-tabs`.

 **\_classes** (string): CSS class name to be applied to the container div.
 The class must be predefined in one of the Less files.
 Separate multiple classes with a space.